SilentVoid13/Templater/README.md

 To define your own templates, you need to define a template pattern, associated with a system command.
 To configure that, go to the plugin settings and click `Add Template`.

 The left input field defines the template pattern.
-I strongly suggest placing the template word between braces like so `{{<template_word>}}` to avoid conflicts with existing words.
+I strongly suggest placing the template pattern between braces like so `{{<template_pattern>}}` to avoid conflicts with existing words.
+This is entirely up to you, you can set a template pattern that looks like this: `[[<template_pattern>]]` or whatever.

 The right input field defines the system command that will be run.
 The output of the command will replace the template pattern in your template files.
 The command will be run as if it was in a shell, so you can chain commands, pipe them, etc. You can define multiple commands for the same template pattern, you just have to separate the commands with a newline.